 The reason behind the confusion with policy updates and inventory updates is a simple lack of knowledge.
 Administrators may only know about one set of commands.
 Those unfamiliar with Jamf may expect updates to occur simultaneously in both directions when running a command.

 As an Apple Authorized Reseller and Apple Authorized Service Provider, Corserva is qualified to sell and service Apple products.
-Our Apple experts have certifications in ACSP, ACMT, ACiT, Jamf 400, and more.
+Our Apple experts have ACSP, ACMT, ACiT, and Jamf 400 certifications.
 Corserva’s Jamf experts can guide you in exploring the full potential of the Jamf Pro enterprise platform for Apple mobile device management.

 Contact us to learn more about our Jamf professional services.